-- to force all equality constraints C(v, w) to be satisfied, - to ensure that each of A(v) and A(w) receives one of the standard colorings, - to ensure that the local reference cell contains exactly the reference coloring.
+- to force all equality constraints C(v, w) to be satisfied, - lacksquare to ensure that each of A(v) and A(w) receives one of the standard colorings, - to ensure that the local reference cell contains exactly the reference coloring.

-This gadget also requires access to the reference coloring, so we join it with the appropriate local reference cell (see Fig. 6).
+This gadget also requires access to the reference coloring, so we join it with the appropriate local reference cell (see Fig. 3).

 To join the variable-assignment cells and local reference cells with appropriate gadgets, we will use wires.
-Notice that each cell A can interact with at most four other cells, which may not be enough, if we want to attach several gadgets to A (see e.g. the middle variable assignment cell in Figure 6).
-However, since wires allow us to create an exact copy of A, we can attach any constant number of gadgets to copies of A, adding only a constant number of additional cells.
+Notice that each cell A can interact with at most four other cells, which may not be enough, if we want to attach several gadgets to A. However, since wires allow us to create an exact copy of A, we can attach any constant number of gadgets to A, adding only a constant number of additional cells.
 Moreover, we can do it in a way that ensures that no two gadgets interact with each other (anywhere but on A).
 Thus, when we say that we attach some gadget to a cell, we will not discuss how exactly we do this.

-Every gadget uses only a constant number of cells.
+Every gadget uses only constant number of cells.
 Thus, making the constant δ large enough and using wires, we can make sure that different gadgets do not interact with each other (except for the shared cells).
-The total number of points in the construction is clearly increased only by a constant factor.
+The total size of the construction is clearly increased only by a constant factor.

 Permuting points and colors.
 Recall that when describing wires, we have not used the second coordinate of the points p_1, \ldots, p_l and q_1, \ldots, q_l .
 In fact, those coordinates can be chosen at our convenience, and the argument supporting the claim in the paragraphs on the wires would still work.
-Combining this observation horizontally and vertically, we can force any permutation of the colors (see Figure 7a).
+Combining this observation horizontally and vertically, we can force any permutation of the colors (see Figure 4a).
 The gadget is realized as follows.
 Let σ be our target permutation.
-To the right of a standard cell A, we put a cell B. For each $i \in [\ell]$, we add a point $(i, \sigma(i))$ to B, so there are l points in total.
-Below the cell B, we put a standard cell C. We observe that in any feasible coloring of those three cells, for every $i \in [\ell]$, the points p_i and $q{\sigma(i)}$ have the same color, where p_i (resp. q_i) is the point in (i, i) in the cell A (resp. cell C).
-Although permutation gadgets are more complicated than wires, the formal argument of correctness is identical as in the case of wires, as the propagation of colors between neighboring cells depends on only one coordinate.
+To the right of a standard cell A, we put a cell B. We place the points in B at the positions of 1's in the permutation matrix of σ .
+Below the cell B, we put a standard cell C. Is is straightforward to verify that in any feasible coloring of those three cells, for every $i \in [\ell]$, the points p_i and $q{\sigma(i)}$ have the same color, where p_i (resp. q_i) is the point in (i,i) in the cell A (resp. cell C).

 Forgetting color assignment.
 Besides permuting points and colors, it is also possible to forget the color assignment of some points.
-Figure 7b shows a forgetting gadget attached to standard cells A and C. In the cell A we have the coloring from left to right a, b, c, d.
+Figure 4b shows a forgetting gadget attached to standard cells A and C. In the cell A we have the coloring from left to right a, b, c, d.
 In the cell C, the first two points can be colored either a, b or b, a.
 In particular, if A is an even variable-assignment cell, then by looking at C we cannot distinguish anymore whether the variable was set to true or to false.
 Thus, using a forgetting gadget attached to two standard cells, we may force equality of colors of some corresponding points, while giving some freedom of choosing the others.
 This concept will be used in the next paragraph.